mingyeeee/tinyML-shoulder-check/README.md

 # TinyML Shoulder Check
-Frequent shoulder checking for other cyclists or people while cycling can be dangerous as your attention is not on what in front of you.
-TinyML Should Check is a low power rear view camera system for cycling to perform people detection using Tensorflow Lite for Microcontrollers.
-This device alerts cyclist if there is another cyclist or person behind them by flashing an LED on the handlebars.
+Frequent shoulder checks for other cyclists or people while cycling can be dangerous as your attention is diverted away from oncoming traffic or obstacles.
+TinyML Should Check is a low power rear view camera system that performs people detection using Tensorflow Lite for Microcontrollers.
+This device alerts the cyclist if there is another cyclist or person behind them by flashing an LED on the handlebars.

 **Still a work in progress**